Philliec459/Geolog-Used-to-Model-Thomeer-Parameters-from-High-Pressure-Mercury-Injection-Data/README.md

         Pd1 = 8.67  ,  G1 = 0.54 , BV1 = 10.13
         Pd2 = 389.1 ,  G2 = 0.24 , BV2 = 4.8

 In the image below we are showing the correlations between the different Thomeer parameter data.
-The first cross plot on the left shows the correlation between the Mode of the Pore Throat Distribution (PTD) called Mode vs. Core Permeability with a correlation coefficient of 0.97.
+The first cross plot on the left shows the correlation between the Mode of the Pore Throat Distribution (PTD) called Mode (y) vs. Core Permeability (x) with a correlation coefficient of 0.97.
+This reression equation could be used to calculate the Mode of the PTD from core calibrated permeability.
 The exact Mode of the PTD in microns can be calculated from the Thomeer parameters G1 and Pd1 using the Buiting equation below:

  	Mode(microns) = exp(-1.15*G1)*(214/Pd1)

 Most of the different rock typing techniques (r35, FZI ....) are trying to approxiamate the most dominant pore throat, but the Buiting Mode equation gives the user the exact Mode of the PTD.

 The second cross plot from the left shows the correlation of the Mode vs. Pd1 with a correlation coefficient of 0.99.
+Once we calculate the Mode of the PTD you could use the regression equation in this cross plot to calculate Pd1.
 We can model the Thomeer parameters using core calibrated permeability from logs.

 ![HPMI_Image](Thomeer_correlations.png)